 - NegaDuck once threatens a news reporter by crawling through the TV he's displayed on into the studio.

-- Megavolt develops a device that allows him to physically reach out of a TV screen and physically interact with the physical environment immediately in front of it.
+- Megavolt develops a device that allows him to physically reach out of a TV screen and interact with the environment immediately in front of it.
 This allows him to steal stuff where people least expect it, such as an electronics store where multiple copies of him reach out of a TV screen each and snatch a TV placed immediately above it.

 - Dave the Barbarian has The Dark Lord Chuckles, the Silly Piggy kidnaps the narrator and use him to control the story.
 It would have worked, too, if the narrator didn't lose his voice near the start of the second act, which prompted Dave and the crew to find another narrator that would help them defeat Chuckles.